tucats/ego/bytecode/README.md

 # bytecode

-The `bytecode` subpackage supports a simple bytecode intepreter.
-This allows operations (especially those that might be repeated) to be compiled into an expression of the semantics of the operation, without having to have the string parsed and lexically analyized repeatedly.
+The `bytecode` package supports a simple bytecode interpreter.
+This allows operations (especially those that might be repeated) to be compiled into an expression of the semantics of the operation, without having to have the string parsed and lexically analyzed repeatedly.

 Bytecode can be generated explicitly (as in the first example below) or by using the compiler package which accepts text in a Go-like language called _Ego_ and generates bytecode.
 Once the bytecode is generated, a runtime `Context`